BiSSL: Enhancing the Alignment Between Self-Supervised Pretraining and Downstream Fine-Tuning via Bilevel Optimization: Proposed Method

-with \(r\) being some convex regularization objective weighted by \(\lambda \in \mathbb{R}_+\) enforcing similarity between \(\vb*{\theta}_D\) and \(\vb*{\theta}_P\).
-The upper-level training objective in~\eqref{eq:bissl_upper} is tasked with minimizing the downstream task objective \(\mathcal{L}^D\), while the lower-level objective in~\eqref{eq:bissl_lower} aims to minimize the pretext task objective \(\mathcal{L}^P\) while also ensuring its backbone remains similar to the upper-level backbone.
-As seen in the left term of~\eqref{eq:bissl_upper}, the backbone parameters \(\vb*{\theta}^*_P(\vb*{\theta}_D)\) are transferred into the downstream training objective, mirroring how the backbone is transferred in the conventional SSL pipeline.
-The second term of~\eqref{eq:bissl_upper} aids convergence of the upper-level optimization during training.
-It also plays a crucial role in ensuring that the lower-level optimization problem \eqref{eq:bissl_lower} is non-redundant and we refer the reader to Section~\ref{subsec:app_2ndterm} of Appendix~\ref{app:bissl_details} for details.
-Unlike the traditional SSL setup, the backbone solution of the pretext objective \(\vb*{\theta}^*_P(\vb*{\theta}_D)\) is now a function of the parameters of the downstream backbone \(\vb*{\theta}_D\), since the lower-level problem is dependent on the upper-level backbone parameters.
+with \(r\) being some convex regularization objective weighted by \(\lambda \in \mathbb{R}_+\) enforcing similarity between \(\vb*{\theta}_P\) and \(\vb*{\theta}_D\).
+The upper-level training objective in~\eqref{eq:bissl_upper} is tasked with minimizing the downstream task objective \(\mathcal{L}^D\) and the lower-level objective in~\eqref{eq:bissl_lower} aims to minimize the pretext task objective \(\mathcal{L}^P\) while also ensuring its backbone remains similar to the upper-level backbone.
+As seen in the left term of~\eqref{eq:bissl_upper}, the backbone parameters \(\vb*{\theta}^*_P(\vb*{\theta}_D)\) are substituted into the downstream training objective, resembling how backbones conventionally are transferred after self-supervised pretraining.
+The lower-level’s dependence on the regularization objective \(r\) enables the upper-level to observe how changes in its own backbone parameters $\vb*{\theta}_D$ influence the lower-level solution \(\vb*{\theta}^*_P(\vb*{\theta}_D)\), thereby allowing the upper-level to indirectly guide the pretext task optimization toward a lower-level backbone that better complies with the downstream task.
+The second term of~\eqref{eq:bissl_upper} aids convergence of the upper-level objective during training by acting as a regularizer that constrains $\vb*{\theta}_D$ to itself also align with the downstream task.
+Without this term, $\vb*{\theta}_D$ would function only as an indirect controller of the lower-level, potentially leading to degenerate solutions.

-As the upper-level objective in~\eqref{eq:bissl_upper} depends on the solution \(\vb*{\theta}^*_P(\vb*{\theta}_D)\) of the lower-level problem in~\eqref{eq:bissl_lower}, this enables the incorporation of information from the pretext objective when solving the upper-level optimization problem.
-By including a regularization objective \(r\) that enforces similarity between the lower-level and upper-level backbone parameters, this setup is expected to guide the lower-level optimization toward a configuration of model backbone parameters that is more beneficial for subsequent fine-tuning on the downstream task.
-To more specifically understand how the pretext objective influences the downstream training procedure in this setup, we delve deeper into the gradient expression of the upper-level training objective in~\eqref{eq:bissl_upper} in the following subsection.